teamturnersolutions/docker-monitoring/README.md

-# Shout out to network nuts for providing the template for me to run with
+# Shout out NetworkNuts for the template

 # docker-monitoring
 monitoring docker containers using cadvisor, prometheus,redis and grafana